paahaad/parvatraj2/README.md

--Hi, I’m @parvatraj2
+- Hi, I’m @parvatraj2
--I’m interested in Software Development and Cyber Security.
+- I’m interested in Software Development and Cyber Security.
--I’m currently learning Software Development
+- I’m currently learning Software Development
 - How to reach me parvat.raj2@gmail.com and (+91)7000229783

 <!---